The 3 Faces Of Chinese Globalization

 However, it is the third face, a face that doesn't often get seen that is an intriguing part of the picture that is starting to have a major impact on the world.
 This is what Mr. Bland writes about in his piece in the Financial Times.
 For one, "China is the world's biggest exporter of manufactured goods…."

-And, Mr. Bland quotes an executive from a Chinese toy factory that supplies leading companies such as Hasbro, puts it like this: "no country can compete with the track record we have of producing to high standards, year in and year out, despite the ups and downs of the economy, the retail industry and commodity prices."
+And, Mr. Bland quotes an executive from a Chinese toy factory that supplies leading companies such as Hasbro (NASDAQ:HAS) puts it like this:

+"No country can compete with the track record we have of producing to high standards, year in and year out, despite the ups and downs of the economy, the retail industry, and commodity prices."

 Mr. Bland writes from his experience at the biannual Canton Fair where 20,000 Chinese manufacturers promote their wares to 200,000 international buyers.
 These manufacturers are, to quote Mr. Bland, "much better role models for globalization."
 He continues: